nikunjsanghai/Intermediate_Programming_Cplusplus/Week10/Casting_in_C++.md

 dynamic_cast <new_type>(Expression)
 ```
 ### Downcasting:
-Casting a base class pointer (or reference) to a derived class pointer (or reference) is known as downcasting.
-In figure 1  casting from the Base class pointer/reference to the “derived class 1” pointer/reference showing downcasting (Base ->Derived class).
+Casting a base class pointer (or reference) to a derived class pointer (or reference) is known as downcasting.  casting from the Base class pointer/reference to the “derived class 1” pointer/reference showing downcasting (Base ->Derived class).

 ### Upcasting: